-This is op-ed was published on April 18, 2019 in the Philadelphia Inquirer and was written by Shalea Oliver, plaintiff in the Liberty Justice Center’s case Oliver v.
+This op-ed was published on April 18, 2019, in the Philadelphia Inquirer and was written by Shalea Oliver, plaintiff in the Liberty Justice Center’s case Oliver v.
 SEIU.
 The original article can be found here.

 I recently sued my union.
 It’s not something I ever expected to do.
 But I also never thought an organization that claims to champion workers’ rights would deny me the opportunity to exercise mine.

 I’ve been working as an income maintenance caseworker for the Commonwealth of Pennsylvania since 2014.
 My job is to review applications and eligibility for the Commonwealth’s welfare programs.